JawadSarfraz/Trading-Bot/README.md

 **Order fails:**

-- Check Binance API keys are correct and have Futures permissions enabled
+- Check Bybit API keys are correct and have Derivatives trading permissions enabled
-- Verify Futures account is activated and has sufficient balance
+- Verify Unified Trading Account is activated and has sufficient balance
 - Check leverage settings match account limits
-- Review Binance API error messages
+- Review Bybit API error messages
 - Ensure IP whitelist (if enabled) includes your server IP
+- Ensure you're using one-way mode (not hedge mode) in Bybit

 **Webhook not received:**